raison00/Design-Resources/README.md

 ## Resources and Inspiration
 * [Google Design](https://www.youtube.com/channel/UClKO7be7O9cUGL94PHnAeOA): Youtube channel featuring videos for designers about Google design.
+* [ Hunkering: Putting Disorientation into the Design Process ](https://articles.uie.com/hunkering/): When we started studying how great digital designers worked, we recognized the same sort of hunkering processes, albeit in digital form.
 * [UX Myths](https://uxmyths.com/): UX Myths collects the most frequent user experience misconceptions and explains why they don't hold true.
 * [Smashing Magazine](http://smashingmagazine.com): For professional web designers & developers.
 * [Medium](https://medium.com/tag/web-design): A community of readers and writers offering unique perspectives on ideas large and small.